hoylen/woomera/README.md

   used to remember the user's account after they have signed in.
 URL rewriting works even if cookies have been disabled in the browser.

-- Responses can be are buffered, and sent as the HTTP response only when it is complete.
+- Responses can be buffered, and sent as the HTTP response only when it is complete.
 Therefore, if an error occurs the user won't see a partially generated page.